Speaker, intent, segment, event, language

 Can audio annotation include transcription?

 Yes.
-Transcription and annotation can be scoped together when labels depend on spoken content.
+Transcription and annotation can be handled together when labels depend on spoken content.

 What audio quality details matter?

-Background noise, overlapping speech, speaker count, file length, and language mix affect scope and review planning.
+Background noise, overlapping speech, speaker count, file length, and language mix affect request and review planning.